mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 And also, if he killed somebody, his task is successful, and government gives asylum to him.
 He doesn't want government, FBI, to look for him, always look for him.
 But he came here.
 And then I asked, "I [would like to] give a Buddha statue [to you]."
 [A statue] carved in ivory, from India – so that is wonderful, the Buddha statue.
 Somebody gave [it to] me, so I gave it to him: "Please keep this."
 And I [asked] him, "How about this Buddhist statue?
 Can you feel something?"
 Or, I showed him the Bodhisattva picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
 I told him – because I want to know his soft, gentle mind – so, [I asked,] "How do you feel there?"
 He said, "No, I don't like him."
 "How come?"
 He said, "He's a strict teacher."
 Maybe so, maybe so.

 And also, that [other] Buddha statue.
 "How about this?
 Do you feel something quiet, or calmness?"
 He said, "No." "How come?"
 "He's too [soft?]"
 I think so; he's very sharp.
-Because Kannon Bodhisattva, Avalokiteshvara, is showing Buddha's compassion.
-That is completely pure, which is called Buddha nature.
+Because Kannon Bodhisattva, [Avalokiteshvara](glossary#avalokiteshvara), is showing Buddha's compassion.
+That is completely pure, which is called [Buddha Nature](glossary#buddha-nature).
 But we cannot touch it directly.
-That's why [we ask] how can we touch it, that Buddha's compassion, or Buddha nature?
+That's why [we ask] how can we touch it, that Buddha's compassion, or Buddha Nature?
 So, let's touch that Buddha's compassion through [a] human shape.
-That is [a] Bodhisattva.
+That is [a] [Bodhisattva](glossary#bodhisattva).
 That's why Avalokiteshvara has [a] double face: human body, and also on the other hand, compassion.
 That's why he sees suffering.
 To see suffering is Avalokiteshvara, of course.
 That is human.
 But without a human body, a human shape, we cannot find any way to touch the Buddha's compassion.
 That is the art of [the] Buddhist statue.
 So we have to see the double face.

 ##### 56:42